TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Index.rst

       For more information, see `Deprecation of Extbase / Fluid Guide <https://docs.typo3.org/Home/About/News/2019/Index.html#news-2019-06-26>`__

-* For information about resources on Extbase / Fluid, see :ref:`t3start:next-steps-developers-extbase`.
+For information about resources on Extbase / Fluid, see

+* :ref:`Getting Started Tutorial > Next Steps > For Developers > Fluid / Extbase <t3start:next-steps-developers-extbase>`.

 ViewHelper references: